Small Town Gorgia is at the heart of my family story, and my research as a historian.

 Talmadge was popular with disgruntled, debt-ridden farmers, many of whom were sharecroppers who plowed small acreage on credit-and were still broke even after the cotton crop was harvested.
 When worst-came to worse, these “redneck” farmers, who deserved much more for their vote, were forced to sell their mule and flee the south.
 This marked the beginning of a century of decline for small town Georgia.
 Credit-based farming made it possible to stay on the farm, but impossible to ever escape what amounted to peonage.
 Inflation and declining cotton prices combined to end a way of life for many families.

 The boll weevil had been working its way east out of Texas since before the Great War and this insect ruined many a cotton farmer’s taste for farming when it arrived in Georgia.
 But Georgia farmers adjusted to some extent.
 My great grandmother, “Mintie” Wright was a widow with a house full of kids.
 Her small cotton crop would provide the only meager cash she could hope to earn.
 Like many farmers she spent what money she had saved to buy an arsenic concoction to “paint” on the boles of the cotton plants.
 This was supposed to kill the boll weevils and it did work if applied at just the right time and before the next rain washed it off.
-The children (including my grandmother Carrie, were all provided with miniature “mops” with which to apply the poison directly on the as-yet unopened cotton boles.
+The children (including my grandmother Carrie) were all provided with miniature “mops” with which to apply the poison directly on the as-yet unopened cotton boles.

 Cotton was an all- but- losing cause.
 The price per pound collapsed in 1920 from nearly a dollar per pound to a nickel.
 Tens of thousand of people would leave the south in the great exodus that followed, often looking for work in the northern industrial cities, searching, as one writer put it “for the warmth of other suns.”
 The crossroads towns that had been spawned by the enormous number of new railroad tracks late in the nineteenth century and opening years of the twentieth century would begin to “die on the vine.”
 Farmers turned to raising chickens, pecans and peaches.
 Wives made chenille bed spreads and “divinity” candy to sell to the droves of tourists headed for Florida along Georgia roads.

 There was another dying off.
 A budding small-town middle class had arisen in the years leading up to the Great War.
 The way to modest riches was opened by the arrival of the automobile and Coca Cola.
 Having a common water supply often defined the identity of each new town and provided a tank on which the name of the town was proudly spelled out.
 They were known as “tank towns.”
 All such towns had a store.
-They were typically named often named “Planters Store” or “Farmers General Store.”
+They were often named “Planters Store” or “Farmers General Store.”
 A bank, a cotton gin, an automobile service station, a repair garage, and perhaps a soft drink bottling plant, became the foundations of new wealth.

 Where once only rural Baptist churches existed, “cityfied” Methodist or Presbyterian congregations might be formed with the appearance of the new and “middling” class of business men.
 Atop this new social order were those whose parents or grandparents had owned plantations.
 By selling off the plantations, fathers found money to finance a start in life for their son or a means of introducing his daughters to the appropriate bachelors, hopefully up and coming “go-getters” as they were often called.
 Old plantation lands were now loaned out “on shares” to tenant farmers.
-In the new towns, a new middle class was often recognizable by its attendance at the new Methodist Church and arriving an automobile.
+In the new towns, a new middle class was often recognizable by its attendance at the new Methodist Church because they arrived in an automobile.
 Saturdays brought farm families to town in mule wagons.
 As a boy, I actually saw these Saturday gatherings in Gough, Wrens, Waynesboro and Louisville.
 I was witness to a dying way of life.

 For all my meandering here, I simply am urging people who seek to understand the world in which their ancestors lived, to look a little closer to the present and explore the stories of their parents and grandparents -or even their great grandparents.
 I believe we are likely in this way to discover much about the influences that shaped out own lives and that will shape those of our children.